GandhiCloudLab/websphere/01-more-installation/readme.md

 ### 5.2 Start the Node

-Run the below command to create a profile called `Profile01`
+Run the below command to create a start the Node/Profile called `Profile01`

 ```
 /opt/IBM/WebSphere/Profiles/Profile01/bin/startNode.sh